 Why consumer groups are joining forces

-CHOICE has come together with the Consumer Action Law Centre, Financial Counselling Australia and the Financial Rights Legal Centre to fight the government's proposal to roll back responsible lending laws.
-We've united because we know just how damaging it will be for both the economy and individuals if responsible lending laws are axed.
+CHOICE has come together with the Consumer Action Law Centre, Financial Counselling Australia and the Financial Rights Legal Centre to fight the government's proposal to roll back safe lending laws.
+We've united because we know just how damaging it will be for both the economy and individuals if the laws are axed.

 This is an issue that affects everyone.
 At some stage in our lives, just about all of us will need to apply for a loan – be it a credit card, a home loan, a car loan or a personal loan.
 So any one of us could be impacted by unfair lending practices and end up homeless, unable to afford rent or the basic necessities.

-Add your voice to oppose this harmful legislation and help keep Australia's banks responsible for the debt they sell and profit from.
+Please consider joining our campaign to save safe lending laws.
+Add your voice to our open letter and help keep Australia's banks responsible for the debt they sell and profit from.